Maylands railway station: History

-Station masters

-The station was staffed between 1900 and 1982.

-The longest serving Station Master was F.R.H.Coombs, who served from July 1925 to March 1943.
-He was the father of famous economist H. C. Coombs.
+In 2024, Maylands station was identified as one of three stations to have its platform extended to 150 m as part of phase one of the platform and signalling upgrade program to allow for six-car trains on the Ellenbrook line.

 Artwork

 In 2002, two braille-themed artworks were added to the station.
 Created by artist Paul O’Connor, the artworks were made to recognise the history of the Royal Western Australian Institute for the Blind in Maylands.
 The first piece of art is above the underpass entrance on Whatley Crescent, and is made of eight 300x300mm stainless steel panels, which read "Maylands" in braille.
 The second piece of art is a series of ceramic tiles in the underpass, each with a letter of the alphabet in braille.

 Artwork by Jade Dolman representing Noongar culture was installed on the walls of the station's underpass in June 2020.
 The artwork features a Wagyl, and silhouettes of a wardong (crow), manitj (western corella) and people dancing.
 A plaque near the artwork says "the dancing silhouette people remind us how the area we now call Maylands was once a rich hunting and camping ground, and a place of celebration for Noongar people".